verhas/pyama/README.md

 I wanted to have these code fragments copied from the source code, usually from unit test files.
 Whenever the unit test changed it had to be copied to the documentation.

-The first solution was to use some existing macro tool that processed some mainly markdown file and generated the markdown.
+The first solution was to use some existing macro tool that processed an "extended" markdown file and generated the markdown.
 Then I faced that the editors that show the markdown WYSIWYG could not cope with the file that still needed preprocessing.

-What I actually wanted was to automate the copy paste from the unit test code to the documentation and that is what Pyama does.
+The file name extension I used was not `.md` to separate the markdown files that needed preprocessing from those that were native markdown.
+If I wanted to have the files available on the GitHub web interface then I had to store them in the source directory and then the generated and the "real" source files got mixed.
+If they get mixed in a directory then there is no point to separate them into separate files.

+The other approach is to accept the fact that some part of the source file is copied and generated and instead of trying to separate the source from any generated we try to automate the boilerplate code generation and the copy paste.
+Pyama does that.
+It automates the boilerplate generation and can copy parts of the source into other source files.

 ## What is Pyama

+Pyama will process your source files and if there is some modification that induces modification needs in other parts of the source code it automatically will change the code.
+It will copy part of some source files (probably code files) into other source files (probably documentation).

+It will also generate Java class setters, getters, constructors, equals, hashCode, toString and builder pattern out of the box.

+It will execute your small Python written handlers that you can code to generate code other than the prefabricated Java code generators.
+To do this Pyama provides simple API and simple SPI to implement in your handlers.
+All you need to focus is to generate the code from the available information, Pyama will do the rest: reading the file, file the segments that need modification, write back the result if there was any change.

+## How Pyama works

 Pyama reads a set of files, extracts information from these files and then selects some of the files and overwrites some part of those files.

-It automates the modification of the source files that are kind of redundant.
-The way it works general and extendable, configurable.
-To use it you do not need to understand Python, though it does not hurt.
+The configuration is done using fluent API as you could already see in the sample above.
+You define file name patterns and handers.

+Pyama reads the files that are configured and splits the read text into segments.
+The segments start with special lines as defined by the handlers.
+Different handlers may define different segment start and segment end patterns.

+When all the text are in segments in the memory then Pyama invokes the different handlers in several rounds letting them collect information from the text segments and also to modify the individual segments.

+After this phase, Pyama writes the files where one or more segment was changed.

+This structure is very general and the specific tasks are implemented in the handlers.

+## Use of Pyama

 Typically you will install Pyama into your development environment and you create a `run.py` file in your development root directory.
 You can name it any way you want btw.
-It will be a python source file.
+It will be an extremely simple Python source file.
 The actual `run.py` of this project you can see above.

-Yes, it was copied into this md file using Pyama.
+Yes, it was copied into this markdown file using Pyama.
 This little program declares the configuration that, in this case, says we are using markdown and python source files and we define two segment handlers.
 We will discuss them later.
 They need a bit of python knowledge but Pyama is designed so that it is extremely easy to create segment handlers.